Growing Peas Garden Insider Secret Guide

 - Best Soil Temperature: 60-65°F (16-18°C)

-- Water Requirements: Moderate until flowers appear, then low
+- Water Requirements: Moderate until flowers appear, then about 3/4 to 1 inch per week when the pods form

 - Light: Full sun is optimal for the best yield, but does tolerate partial sunlight